fscorrupt/awesome-stars/README.md

 ## others

+- [dteviot/WebToEpub](https://github.com/dteviot/WebToEpub) - A simple Chrome (and Firefox) Extension that converts Web Novels (and other web pages) into an EPUB.
+- [cyberus-technology/virtualbox-kvm](https://github.com/cyberus-technology/virtualbox-kvm) - KVM Backend for VirtualBox.
+With our current development model, we cannot easily accept pull requests here.
+If you'd like to contribute, feel free to reach out to us, we are happy to find a solution.
 - [buildarr/buildarr](https://github.com/buildarr/buildarr) - Constructs and configures Arr PVR stacks
 - [Mayyhem/SharpSCCM](https://github.com/Mayyhem/SharpSCCM) - A C# utility for interacting with SCCM
 - [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)